JetBrains/kotlin/MULTIPLATFORM.md

     * `--no-daemon` - disable the [Gradle daemon](https://docs.gradle.org/current/userguide/gradle_daemon.html).
 This
     setting allows us to workaround [this issue](https://github.com/gradle/gradle/issues/3468) related to a build environment in Java 9.
 If you have Java 8 or earlier you may omit this flag.
-    * `-Pkonan.useEnvironmentVariables=true` - enable passing build parameters from XCode to the Kotlin/Native Gradle
+    * `-Pkonan.useEnvironmentVariables=true` - enable passing build parameters from Xcode to the Kotlin/Native Gradle
     plugin via environment variables.

 6. Add Kotlin sources into the framework: run `File` -> `Add files to "iosApp"...` and choose a directory with